App and Role Layering

 - app-centric: CodeBuild projects, CodePipeline pipelines.
 These resources can be specific to apps.

 Multiple apps typically share env-centric infrastructure components.
 App-centric infrastructure focuses on specific apps.

 With app-centric infrastructure, one option is to create separate blueprints.
 Example:

 app/blueprints/app1 app/blueprints/app2 # and lono up app1 lono up app2

 Or you can create a “standard” app blueprint and then override configurations with the app-scoped layers.
 Example:

 app/blueprints/app # and LONO_APP=1 lono up app LONO_APP=2 lono up app

-This is useful when using the Central Deployment Pattern.
-It’s a way to standardize app-focused CloudFormation infrastructure resources.
-The same blueprint is used.
+Essentially, the same blueprint is reuse for multiple apps.
 It’s DRY.
-Of course, if an app strays too far away from the “standard” blueprint code, it may make sense to create a new dedicated blueprint.
+However, if an app strays too far away from the “standard” blueprint code, it may make sense to create a new dedicated blueprint.